-Certain weather conditions make tree failure more likely.
-Wind alone isn’t usually enough to cause tree failure, although it can certainly knock off a few branches, so it’s worth getting them cut back.
+Certain weather conditions make tree failure more likely – like powerful storms, lightning, and even flooding.
 A combination of wet and windy is the most dangerous to trees, as the water-logged soil can destabilise the tree, meaning it doesn’t take much wind to knock it over.

 - Checking for overhead power lines before you trim a tree or short hedge